WALK-INS ALWAYS | WELCOME OPEN 365 DAYS

 1. Conventional Nasal Swab Test (Molecular - PCR)

 StarMed uses the Anterior Nasal Specimen collection method, this method is less invasive and results in less patient discomfort than sampling from other upper respiratory anatomical sites.

 The procedure for nasal (anterior nasal) sampling is as follows: Using a flocked or spun polyester swab, insert the swab at least 1 cm (0.5 inch) inside the nostril (naris) and firmly sample the nasal membrane by rotating the swab and leaving in place for 10 to 15 seconds.
 Sample both nostrils with same swab.

 The nasal swab extracts RNA, then you see if it matches the COVID RNA.

-The average time to wait for results ranges from 3-7 days with some labs as far out as 10 days.
+The average time to wait for results ranges from 24-72 hours.

 Covered by insurance 100% in most cases.